 Welcome to the Graduate Program in History at the University of Iowa!

-We are a small, selective program offering students individually tailored study in a range of historical fields and opportunities to work closely with faculty on research, teaching, and public engagement at the MA and PhD levels.
-The Department ensures each student gets the personalized mentoring necessary to achieve their intellectual and professional goals.
-And we are committed to providing graduate students with the financial support necessary to complete their degree and to supporting their work towards diverse careers.
+We are a small, selective program offering students individually tailored study in a range of historical fields alongside opportunities to closely work with faculty on research, teaching, and public engagement at the MA and PhD levels.
+The Department works like an artisanal shop, ensuring each student gets the personalized mentoring necessary to achieve their intellectual and professional goals.
+We tout an excellent placement rate within the academy and support non-academic goals with equal enthusiasm.
+Our admitted students receive full funding packages, ensuring graduate students have the financial support necessary to complete their degree work in a timely manner.

 ABOUT THE PROGRAM & HOW TO APPLY

-The Department’s faculty currently have particular strengths in medieval Europe, modern Europe, modern East Asia, Native America, the Atlantic World and the Caribbean, modern U.S., women and gender, transnational and imperial history (including the U.S. in the World), environmental history, public history, and the history of science, medicine, and public health.
+The Department’s faculty work in broad areas of topical and regional focus; including particular strengths in African-American activism; political violence and policing; migration and transcultural spaces; women and gender; transnational and imperial history (including the U.S. in the World); environmental history; cultural history; public history; and the history of science, medicine, and public health.
 We encourage you to contact individual faculty members with whom you might like to work.

-Interdisciplinary links to departments and programs across campus offer History students the opportunity to further enrich their studies.
-The UI Graduate College sponsors Graduate Certificates in a number of areas, including:
+History graduate students can also enrich their studies interdisciplinarily through a number of other departments and programs across campus.
+Specifically, the UI Graduate College sponsors Graduate Certificates in a number of areas, including:

 - Gender, Women’s and Sexuality Studies